New Mass Falsifies the Definition of “Mystery of Faith”

 But, in fact, Paul VI went far beyond merely weakening the meaning of the words “Mystery of Faith” in his New Mass (in Latin and in English), for he, in fact, completely falsified the meaning of these most sacred words.

-We have already seen that Paul VI blatantly stated in his promulgation of the New Mass that he was taking the term “Mystery of Faith” out of the consecration, and placing it afterwards as an introduction for an acclamation by the Faithful.
+We have already seen that Paul VI blatantly stated in his promulgation of the New Mass that he was taking the term “Mystery of Faith” out of the consecration formula where it had been, and placing it afterwards as an introduction for an acclamation by the Faithful.

-And what is that definition?
-One that gives a false definition of the words “Mystery of Faith” in the consecration of the wine.
-Here is what we find in the printed version of the New Mass in every missalette in the world:
+This proclaimed meaning gives a false definition of the words “Mystery of Faith” in the consecration of the wine in the New Mass.

 This proclamation of the faithful does not express the doctrine of transubstantiation.
 It does express other doctrines of the faith, but not the one already defined by the Church as the meaning of "Mystery of Faith" in the consecration of the Mass (namely, the Real Presence, or transubstantiation).

 This "New Mass" definition of "Mystery of Faith" is therefore the exact type of weakening of a formulation of doctrine (already determined by the Church) which was condemned in Vatican I in 1870.
-(Again, it is, in fact, a denial of the already defined doctrine by way of substituting another doctrine its place.)
+(Again, it is, in fact, a denial of the already defined doctrine by way of substituting another set of truths in its place.
+Coincidentally, these other truths do not offend Protestants who deny the Real Presence of Christ in the Eucharist, i.e., transubstantiation, as defined by the Church.)

-It is important to note that the above proclamation (i.e., Christ has died, Christ is risen, Christ will come again) is an option at every New Mass.
-So, even if the other three proclamations expressed the doctrine of transubstantiation (which they do not), then the inclusion of this false definition would make the "New Mass of Paul VI" sacrilegious (meaning not able to be attended without violating the First Commandment against false worship) and invalid as well (according to the still standing, never revoked, decree of Pope St. Pius V, "De Defectibus", which was also promulgated and approved by every Pope from 1570 until 1958 in every publication of the Latin Rite Mass in the world).
+To repeat for emphasis: tt is important to note that the above proclamation (i.e., Christ has died, Christ is risen, Christ will come again) is an option at every New Mass.
+So, even if the other three proclamations expressed the doctrine of transubstantiation (which they do not), then the inclusion of this false definition would make the "New Mass of Paul VI" sacrilegious (meaning not able to be attended without violating the First Commandment against false worship) and invalid as well (according to the still standing, never revoked, decree of Pope St. Pius V, "De Defectibus", which expressed the teaching of the Church from the time of Christ and the Apostles, and which furthermore was also promulgated and approved by every Pope from 1570 until 1958 in every publication of the Latin Rite Mass in the world).

 To repeat, while there are three other options given for the proclamation of the term "Mystery of Faith" in the New Mass of Paul VI, none of them express the doctrine of transubstantiation, and all of them are perfectly acceptable to those who deny the doctrine of transubstantiation.
 Here is another: